MondoCT/Machine-Hardening/pdf-to-txt-converter/README.md

 # PDF to Text Converter

-This project provides a simple command-line tool to convert PDF files into text files while preserving as much formatting as possible.
+This project provides a simple GUI tool to convert PDF files into text files while preserving as much formatting as possible.
 It utilizes the PyMuPDF library for reading PDF files.

 ## Features

 - Extracts text from PDF files.
 - Preserves basic formatting, including ASCII characters.
-- Easy to use command-line interface.
+- Easy to use GUI interface.

 ## Requirements

 - Python 3.6 or higher
 - PyMuPDF
+- PyInstaller

 ## Installation